Support Our Girls

 - Family Partnership

 - Families of girls in Girl Scouts see the good that Girl Scouts does firsthand.
 So, many girl families choose to make a donation to GSRI through the Family Partnership campaign.
-Suggested donation is $18 per year, often made at the time the family registers their daughter.
+The donation is typically made at the time the family registers their daughter - whether the registration is online or via a paper form.

 - United Way